gnieboer/tsp-redesign/index.md

   </button>
   <div id="a3" class="usa-accordion-content" markdown="1">

-  Consider if you were born 1983 or later or plan to need your TSP savings in 2045 or later.
+  Consider if you were born 1983 or later, or plan to need your TSP savings in 2045 or later.

   [Learn more](/funds-lifecycle/l-2050/){:.learn-more}